krikzz/ED64/ED64-XIO/README.md

  [Table of Contents](/../../docs/table_of_contents.md)

 ## Features:
-* Simple file manager and game loading from disk
+* Simple file manager and ROM loading from SD card
 * Use files with FatFs lib
 * USB communications
 * ED64 hardware version identification